rowangithub/DOrder/README.md

 		To try an example, run ./msolve.py -hoflag ./tests/mochi/amax.ml

-4. The data structure program benchmarks, for DOrder implementation, are included in ./tests/reachability/ directory.
+4. The data structure program benchmarks, for SpecLearn (DOrder) implementation, are included in ./tests/reachability/ directory.
+We can infer and verify rich containment and ordering specifications (e.g. in-order relation of a binary tree).

-		To try an example, run ./msolve.py -reachability -no_hoflag ./tests/reachability/reverselist.ml or ./msolve.py -no_hoflag -reachability ./tests/reachability/avl2.ml or
+		To try an example, run ./msolve.py -reachability -no_hoflag ./tests/reachability/binarytree.ml or ./msolve.py -no_hoflag -reachability ./tests/reachability/avl2.ml or
 						 	   ./msolve.py -no_hoflag -reachability ./tests/reachability/redblackset.ml

-At this stage, we are improving the algorithms for checking array programs.
+At this stage, we are developing SpecLearn (Imp) for checking array programs.
 As a result, the evaluation on benchmarks under ./tests/array/ is not stable.
-However, this part is not included in the paper, and the rest of the directories are also just for our own research purpose.
+The rest of the directories are also just for our own research purposes.

-Compiling SpecLearn
+Compiling SpecLearn (DOrder)
 ================

 SpecLearn requires OCaml 3.12 and Z3 4.3.